Kevin Max: Career

-dc Talk years (1989–2001)
+dc Talk years (1989–2000)

-While at Liberty University, he met fellow dc Talk bandmates: Toby McKeehan ("tobyMac") and Michael Tait.
-They formed DC Talk in 1988 and went on to achieve great success in both Christian and mainstream music winning numerous Dove Awards and Grammys.
-The band went on to win 4 Grammy Awards, 16 GMA Dove Awards, and other recognition.
-The band went on hiatus in 2000 to pursue solo careers.
+While at Liberty University, he met fellow dc Talk bandmates Toby McKeehan ("tobyMac") and Michael Tait.
+They formed DC Talk in 1988 and went on to achieve great success in both Christian and mainstream music, winning numerous Dove Awards and Grammys.
+The band went on to win four Grammy Awards and 16 GMA Dove Awards.
+The band went on hiatus in 2000 as each member pursued their own solo careers.

 Going solo (2001–2012)

 Max's first solo album, Stereotype Be, released on August 28, 2001, was praised by Allmusic for "[combining] pop, rock, and world music to create a versatile and intriguing project.".
 Artists Adrian Belew and Tony Levin of King Crimson, Larry Norman and drummer Matt Chamberlain contributed to the album along with Max's collaborator Erick Cole.
 It became a turning point in Max's career, as the project was a foreshadowing of Max's own brand of alternative music.

 While Stereotype Be has developed a considerable cult following, it was not well received in the Christian music market.
-Soon after its release, Max was dropped from his Christian label, Forefront Records.
+Soon after its release, Max was dropped from his Christian label, ForeFront Records.
 Undeterred, Max began to slowly build his solo career through live shows and word-of-mouth.
 He released independent albums via his website, including Between the Fence & the Universe and a spoken-word collaboration with Adrian Belew, Raven Songs 101, both in 2004.

 In fall of 2004, Max's word-of-mouth strategy finally began to pay off.
 He played the title role in the Visalia Theatre Company / Hutson-Cavale Productions revival of the classic Tim Rice and Andrew Lloyd Webber musical Joseph and the Amazing Technicolor Dreamcoat.
 Later that year, he signed a new deal with Northern Records and released a second full-length album, The Imposter on October 11, 2005.
 He released a Christmas album, Holy Night, in time for the 2005 Christmas season.

 In April 2007, Infinity Music announced that Max had been signed to their label for his next project.
 The Blood was released on December 26, 2007.
 According to Max, "The Blood is not a classic hymns cover project or a white/homogenized version of black gospel or soul music.
 It's a sensitive and stylized adaption of the music that was at the root of rock and roll, blues and popular culture."